divio/application-documentation/docs/rtfd.rst

 Hit **View** to see your published documentation, and all the typos and mistakes that you missed when you were proof-reading it locally.

+Future pushes to GitHub will rebuild the documentation automatically.